Jeff-Moorhead/musictheorpy/README.md

 Musictheorpy is free to use and modify under the MIT license.
 To install the package, simply run `pip install musictheorpy`.
 Note that only Python version 3.6 and above are officially supported.
 If you do not want to use pip for whatever reason, you can also download the source from Github at https://github.com/Jeff-Moorhead/musictheorpy and install the package from source.
-Once musictheorpy is installed, feel free to run the tests using either `nosetests` or `python -m unittest discover` to make sure everything is working as expected.
+Once musictheorpy is installed, feel free to run the tests found in musictheorpy/tests using either `nosetests` or `python -m unittest discover` to make sure everything is working as expected.
 Once you have the library installed, continue to the API reference below.

 Contributing